chrisemunt/mgsql/README.md

 * Correct a fault in the compilation of the SQL LIKE operator.
 * Finally, run the **upgrade** procedure.
 This will clean-up any temporary files previously used by **mgsql** and force the recompilation of all queries.
 	* **Do upgrade^%mgsql(0)**

+### v1.2.11 (28 May 2020)

+* Improve the parsing of expressions embedded in SQL scripts - notably the SQL **WHERE** predicate.
+* Remove the need to fully qualify column names with table names (or table name aliases) in SQL scripts except in cases where ambiguities would otherwise occur.